Cerne Abbas Giant: Description

-A 1996 study found that some features have changed over time, concluding that the figure originally held a cloak over its left arm and an object, possibly a severed head, beneath its left hand.
-The former presence of a cloak was corroborated in 2008 when a team of archaeologists using special equipment determined that part of the figure had been lost; the cloak might have been a depiction of an animal skin.
-In 1993, the National Trust gave the Giant a "nose job" after years of erosion had worn it away.
+A 1996 study found that some features have changed over time, concluding that the figure originally held a cloak over its extended left arm, and an object (possibly a severed head) beneath its left hand.
+The former presence of a cloak was corroborated in 2008, when a team of archaeologists (using special equipment) determined that part of the figure had been lost; the cloak might have been a depiction of an animal skin.
+In 1993 the National Trust gave the Giant a "nose job" after years of erosion had worn it away.

-The Giant sports an erection, including its testicles, some 11 m long, and nearly the length of its head; it has been called "Britain's most famous phallus".
-One commentator noted that postcards of the Giant were the only indecent photographs that could be sent through the English Post Office.
-However, this feature may also have been changed over time.
-From a review of historical depictions, the Giant's current large erection has been identified as the result of merging a circle representing his navel with a smaller penis during a 1908 re-cut: the navel still appears on a late 1890s picture postcard.
-Lidar scans conducted as part of the 2020 survey programme have concluded that the phallus was added much later than the bulk of the figure, which was probably originally clothed.
+The Giant sports a notably vertical erection, some 11 m long (nearly the length of its head), along with testicles; it has been called "Britain's most famous phallus".
+One commentator noted that postcards of the Giant were the only indecent photographs "that could be sent through the English Post Office".
+However, this feature may also have been changed over time; based on a review of historical depictions, the Giant's current large erection has been identified as the result of the merging of a circle (representing his navel) with a different, smaller penis during a 1908 re-cut, as the navel still appeared on a late-1890s picture postcard.
+Lidar scans, conducted as part of the 2020 survey programme, have concluded that the phallus was added much later than the bulk of the figure, which was (probably) originally clothed.

-The hill figure is most commonly known as the "Cerne Abbas Giant" or "Cerne Giant", the latter being preferred by the National Trust, while English Heritage and Dorset County Council call it simply "the Giant".
-It has also been referred to as the "Old Man", and occasionally in recent years as the "Rude Man" of Cerne.
+The hill figure is most commonly known as the "Cerne Abbas Giant" or the "Cerne Giant", the latter being preferred by the National Trust; English Heritage and Dorset County Council call it simply "the Giant".
+It has also been referred to as the "Old Man", and occasionally, in recent years, as the "Rude Man" of Cerne.

 Although the best view of the Giant is from the air, most tourist guides recommend a ground view from the "Giant's View" lay-by and car park off the A352.
-This area was developed in 1979 in a joint project between the Dorset County Planning Department, the National Trust, Nature Conservancy Council (now called English Nature), the Dorset Naturalists Trusts, the Department of the Environment, and local land-owners.
-The information panel there was devised by the National Trust and Dorset County Council.
+The surrounding area was developed in 1979 through a joint effort of the Dorset County Planning Department, the National Trust, the Nature Conservancy Council (now called Natural England), the Dorset Naturalists Trusts, the Department of the Environment, and local landowners.
+The information panel on-site was devised by the National Trust and Dorset County Council.